 Prerequisites: SPAN 201 or equivalent Intensive work on oral communication skills with emphasis on spontaneous interpersonal speaking, discourse strategies, vocabulary building, and pronunciation.
-Liberal Studies credit is given.
 Required for all majors and minors.

-Rationale: This course is a currently approved as a Liberal Studies Elective and is being revised to meet the new curriculum criteria for the Liberal Studies Elective Oral Communication category.
+Rationale: This course is a currently approved as a Liberal Studies Elective and is being revised to meet the new curriculum criteria for the Oral Communication category.
 The course outcomes for Spanish 220 are based on the proficiency guidelines developed by the American Council on the Teaching of Foreign Languages (ACTFL) and the National Standards for Foreign Language Learning.
 The course outcomes are designed to build functional language proficiency, and the revised course outcomes remain aligned with this field-specific course content.